Program

 - Durham GTA

 Exploration of trends and approaches within the correctional system in Canada, including the historical and contemporary context of correctional practices.
 Attention is paid to the differential impact of Canadian corrections on Aboriginal people and other minority groups.
 Prerequisite: 12.0 university credits.
+Not open to students with credit for CRIM 3640H.

 Cross-listed: PLCW-4002H